cosmic-frey/Tamaghosty/README.md

 ## Why I beleive Tamaghosty fits into three categories:
-- **Ressurection:** This is a more obvious category to argue, as Tamaghosty is simply a re-imagining of Tamagotchi (but with real-world applications relevant to student life).
+- **Resurrection:** This is a more obvious category to argue, as Tamaghosty is simply a re-imagining of Tamagotchi (but with real-world applications relevant to student life).
 - **Costume Contest:** I spent a lot of time on the aesthetics of this app.
 I love horror movies due to how much detail and how many easter eggs they add into the backgrounds of scenes, and I wanted to emulate this in the Tamaghosty home screen (watch out for strange movements).
 - **Frankenstein:** The idea of re-imagining also plays into the Frankenstein category.
 Whilst Tamaghosty (the Tamagotchi re-imagining) is still interactive, I joined it with the idea of a self-care and study app as this is generally a combination I don't seem to find.
 I'm a student, so in my opinion self-care and studying should go hand-in hand.
 This app combines a re-imagined Tamagotchi (Tamaghosty), a study timer, a hydration tracker, a meal tracker, guided mindfulness and breathing exercises, and a journal with journalling promts.